Auscript is the exclusive provider of recording and transcription services to Queensland Courts.

 For matters in the Queensland Courts the Department of Justice and the Attorney General can approve a fee waiver to clients who demonstrate financial hardship.
-A fee waiver application form is available here.
+A financial hardship fee waiver application form is available here.
 The application form must be completed and supporting documentation provided to assist in making an informed assessment of your current financial situation, so a decision can be made on your fee waiver eligibility.
 Auscript will forward this information to the Queensland Courts Service for their assessment.

 The types of supporting documents you can provide include:

 - Copy of your bank statement/s (minimum 3 months of transactions).

 - Pay Slips, Payment Summaries and Income Tax Assessment Notice.

 - Centrelink statement that details the amount and type of benefit you receive.

 - Copy of Pension card or Health Care card.